matthias-straub/ElanLogger/README.md

 Added version 1.0.3 recommendation for SDFat.
 Newer versions might cause corrupt .ecu-files ("Invalid floating point operation." error in ElanScan).

 EDIT Oct 4th 2021:
-Updated ElanLogger.zip with stability improvements.
+Updated ElanLogger.ino with stability improvements.

 EDIT Aug 24th 2022:
 If you have trouble finding the right spot to change the serial buffer size in your Arduino IDE, here is a hint: